Introduction. Our Basic Policy on Corporate Governance

 Our Company recognizes that Shareholders’ Meetings are opportunities for constructive dialogue with shareholders, and therefore, the Company determines the dates of such meetings and takes appropriate measures to secure the exercise of shareholders’ rights, such as voting rights at such meetings.Our Company shall strive to send convening notices for Shareholders’ Meetings early enough to give shareholders the information they need for their decisions in an accurate manner as well as sufficient time to consider the agenda.
 The contents of the convening notice will be disclosed before the day it is sent via the Tokyo Stock Exchange or on our Company’s website.
 And also, our Company seeks to enhance convenience for shareholders in exercising their voting rights via the Internet, such as using the electronic voting platform.
 In addition, the convening notices of Shareholders’ Meetings shall be provided both in Japanese and English.
 If the Board of Directors recognizes that a considerable number of votes has been cast against a proposal by our Company at Shareholders’ Meeting, then the Board will analyze the reasons behind the opposing votes and why many shareholders opposed the proposal, and take the necessary measures such as having dialogue with shareholders.

 The basic capital policy of our Company is to achieve a sustainable increase of the shareholder value and to maintain a well-balanced capital structure with the need to secure financial stability, utilize capital for growth and achieve a stable return for shareholders.
-To enhance business growth and earning power over the mid to long term, our Company will utilize the capital for capital investments, research and development investments, and strategic investments to improve equity ratios, which we employ as a criterion for a sound capital structure.
+To enhance business growth and earning power over the mid to long term while striving to balance increases in scale, growth potential, and efficiency, our Company will utilize the capital for capital investments, research and development investments, strategic investments and investments in human resources to maintain sound equity ratios.
 Moreover, our Company positions shareholder returns as one of its important management policies and pays dividends by generally taking earnings and cash flows into consideration, based on the policy of ensuring stable dividends.
 Furthermore, our Company will consider treasury stock purchases as appropriate.

 Our basic policies on cross-shareholdings and the exercise of voting rights on our cross-shareholdings are as follows: